The-Pixeleur/.github/profile/README.md

 - **SCP Rulebreaker**: Dive into the depths of terror with SCP Rulebreaker, our spine-tingling horror game set in the enigmatic SCP Foundation.

-- **Valor Sold**: Created under the intense heat of the GMTK 2023 GameJam, Valor Sold is a testament to our rapid creative prowess, birthed in just 48 hours.
+- **Valor Sold**: Created under the intense heat of the GMTK 2023 GameJam, Valor Sold is a testament to our rapid creative prowess, made in just 48 hours.

 - **OPEX Warfare**: Welcome to the battlefield of military simulation, where strategy and action meet.

-- **Inside The Hallway**: A blockchain-enhanced multiplayer co-op game that takes your gaming experience to a whole new level.

 ## Get Involved 🤝